Cohomology of $(\varphi,\Gamma)$-modules over pseudorigid spaces: Applications to eigenvarieties

 \subsection{Properness at the boundary}

 We follow the strategy of ~\cite{diao-liu} to show extended eigenvarieties are proper at the boundary.
-We assume we have a Galois representation, and sufficiently many classical points where it is known to be trianguline at $p$, with parameters compatible with the Hecke algebra at $p$: \begin{thm} Suppose $\mathscr{X}_{\G}^{\mathscr{A}_p^+}$ is an extended eigenvariety such that there is a continuous determinant $D:\mathscr{O}(\mathscr{X}_{\G}^{\mathscr{A}_p^+\red})[\Gal_{F,S}]\rightarrow \mathscr{O}(\mathscr{X}_{\G}^{\mathscr{A}_p^+,\red})$ for some number field $F$.
+We assume we have a Galois representation, and sufficiently many classical points where it is known to be trianguline at $p$, with parameters compatible with the Hecke algebra at $p$: \begin{thm} Suppose $\mathscr{X}_{\G}^{\mathscr{A}_p^+}$ is an extended eigenvariety such that there is a continuous determinant $D\colon \mathscr{O}(\mathscr{X}_{\G}^{\mathscr{A}_p^+\red})[\Gal_{F,S}]\rightarrow \mathscr{O}(\mathscr{X}_{\G}^{\mathscr{A}_p^+,\red})$ for some number field $F$.
 Suppose we have a commutative diagram

-with $\Spa R\rightarrow\mathcal{W}$ corresponding to a weight $\kappa:\mathbf{T}(\Z_p)\rightarrow R^\times$ and $R$ a normal pseudoaffinoid algebra flat over $\Z_p$ with $p\not\in R^\times$.
-Suppose in addition that there is an ordered basis $\{s_{i,v}\}$ of $\Sigma$ with $\prod_{j=1}^is_{j,v}\in\Sigma^+$ such that for a Zariski-dense set of points $Z\subset \Spa R\smallsetminus\{p=0\}$ the Galois representation attached to the pull-back of $D$ is trianguline at all places $v\mid p$, with parameters $\{\delta_{i,v}\}$ induced by $\{s_{i,v}\}$.
-Then the dashed arrow can be filled in. \end{thm} \begin{remark} For the eigenvarieties discussed in the previous section, we will be able to check that $Z$ exists so long as $\Spa R$ has the same dimension as its image in weight space, and classical weights are dense in $\kappa(\Spa R)$.
-We can view this as saying that the limit of a family of overconvergent automorphic forms exists, so long as it tends to $\{p=0\}$ in a sufficiently regular manner.
+where $R$ is a normal pseudoaffinoid $\Z_p$-algebra, and $Z\subset \Spa R$ is a Zariski-closed subspace of $\Spa R$ with codimension at least $1$.
+Here $\Spa R\rightarrow\mathcal{W}$ corresponds to a weight $\kappa\colon \mathbf{T}(\Z_p)\rightarrow R^\times$.
+Suppose in addition that there is an ordered basis $\{s_{i,v}\}$ of $\Sigma$ with $\prod_{j=1}^is_{j,v}\in\Sigma^+$ such that for a Zariski-dense set of points $X^{\mathrm{cl}}\subset \Spa R$ the Galois representation attached to the pull-back of $D$ is strictly trianguline at all places $v\mid p$, with parameters $\{\underline{\delta_{v}}\}$ induced by $\{s_{i,v}\}$ and $\kappa$.
+Then the dashed arrow can be filled in. \end{thm} \begin{remark} For the eigenvarieties discussed in the previous section, we will be able to check that $X^{\mathrm{cl}}$ exists so long as $\Spa R$ has the same dimension as its image in weight space, and classical weights are dense in $\kappa(\Spa R)$.
+We can view this as saying that the limit of a family of overconvergent automorphic forms exists, so long as it tends to the deleted subspace in a sufficiently regular manner.
 In particular, we may deduce that every irreducible component of the extended eigencurve is proper at the boundary of weight space. \end{remark}

 We first treat the case of a finite morphism: \begin{lemma} Suppose $\mathscr{X}\rightarrow\mathscr{Y}$ is a finite morphism of pseudorigid spaces and we have a commutative diagram